yudhisteer/Face-Recognition-with-Masks/README.md

  ### 3.6 Data Augmentation
- With a first initial training, the accuracy of the moedl was moderate.
+With a first initial training, the accuracy of the model was moderate.
 One possible way to increase the accuracy would be to have more data.
 But how much?
-Instead of finding new images, I would "create" these images uaing Data Augmentation techniques.
+Instead of finding new images, I would "create" these images using Data Augmentation techniques.
 I would use five data augmentation techniques namely:

  1. Random Crop
  2. Random Noise